heritage-of-rajasthan-essay

 LMB in its previous Avtaar

-LMB hotel underwent a restoration last year but it is still not in line with the local architectural style.
+LMB Hotel underwent a restoration last year but it is still not in line with the local architectural style.
 The pink color is distinctly different from the terracotta pink used in the walled city area.

 lmb-hotel-jaipur-johari-bazaar-ghevar